satuelisa/StatisticalLearning/README.md

 Remember to properly cite the state of the art and to provide the necessary concepts and notation in a background section.
-If the feedback on the homework was helpful, you can include me in the _acknowledgements_ section along with people who provided data or had helpful discussions with you during the work; only people who actually **write** (either the manuscript or code) should be listed as authors, in all honesty (that's literally what being an author means).
+If the feedback on the homework was helpful, you can include me in the _acknowledgments_ section along with people who provided data or had helpful discussions with you during the work; only people who actually **write** (either the manuscript or code) should be listed as authors, in all honesty (that's literally what being an author means).